eesmer/DebianDC/docs/Domain_and_Active_Directory.md

 Domain Controller is the role of a physical machine in the Active Directory environment.<br>

 ## Why does an Active Directory environment require DNS?
-Active Directory registers every object in the domain with a name.
+Active Directory registers every object in the domain with a name.<br>
+It keeps the computer names and IP Addresses in these records.<br>
+It is important for ease of use to access the computer or service by name instead of IP Address.<br>